mlauter/upcoming-elections/README.md

 Search for upcoming elections in your area by address.

 Along with go standard library packages, Upcoming Elections uses the [gorilla](https://www.gorillatoolkit.org/) web toolkit for routing, csrf tokens, and converting form data to go structs.
+Uses the Google civic info api and the Democracy Works turbovote api.

 ## Running